 A nutritionally balanced diet is crucial to providing proper crested gecko care.

 Now, if you’re a potential reptile owner that doesn’t want to constantly deal with live feeder insects, the crested gecko is perfect for you.
 These little lizards have an extremely simple and cheap diet that is just too easy!

-They are a bit picky and you should offer several different items in thier diet rotation.
+They are a bit picky and you should offer several different items in their diet rotation.
 Adults and hatchlings eat the same thing, just eat more/less.

 Let’s break it down:

 Crested Gecko Diet only (no crickets or roaches!) – There are two brands of commercial feed that are high quality and regarded as the best among crestie enthusiasts, Repashy and Pangea.
 If you go this route, you want to get the mixes that include insects.
 You can feed them in small sauce cups (I used a small water bottle cap when mine was a hatchling).

 - Repashy Crested Gecko Diet – Grub ‘N’ Fruit Crested Gecko Diet – Mix one part powder to two parts water (go for a thickish consistency).
 Replace after 24 hours.
 Feed 4-5 times per week.